quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 ax.spines["top"].set_visible(False)
 ```

-Therefore, we compute the supercurrent for the three regimes separately.
+Therefore, we compute the supercurrent for the three regimes separately by considering the ground states for $N=0, 1, 2$ off-set charges in the quantum dot.
-We consider the ground state for $N=0$, the degenerate ground states for $N=1$, and the ground state for $N=2$.

 ## Compute the supercurrent perturbatively